From the mountains to the river

 I long to walk up the ridge on a rare clear summer’s day, now that I’m old enough to appreciate the effort, the accomplishment, and the vision of forested hills cradling the vulnerable valleys and their quaint frame houses.

 When I returned to Chicago, I settled for a very different sort of activity — attending the premier New Year’s Eve party at Kendall College.
 We arrived just in time for the salad course, which, like all of them, was very good.
-The service wasn’t polished to perfection, but that’s what I expected under the circumstances, and everyone was in such a good mood.
+The service wasn’t polished to perfection, but that’s what I expected, and everyone was in such a good mood.

 The DJ played music that I recognized (vintage), although J. could not get me to dance.
 I suppose I didn’t feel like shaking my booty in front of 98 well-dressed strangers.
 I was just relieved to get a table for two.